OpenSTREAM-solvers/openstream/docs/source/Usage/gettingStarted.rst

 Congrats!
 Hopefully, at this point, you have successfully made a copy of this repo and installed the required programs.
-Next, let’s run the Tutorial script to make sure everything is working properly.
+Next, let’s run the sample script to make sure everything is working properly.